Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies

-In addition to initiating merging, gravity continually pulls galaxies towards denser regions, which quench galaxies.
-As a galaxy barrels through the hot gas of a galaxy cluster, the resulting ram pressure strips away gas.
-Close interactions between galaxies (and between a galaxy and a massive cluster) cause tidal stripping, pulling off outer layers of cold gas from the galaxy.
+In addition to initiating merging, gravity attracts galaxies towards denser regions, which quench galaxies.
+As a galaxy barrels through the hot gas of a cluster or group, the resulting ram pressure heats and strips away gas.
+Close interactions between galaxies (or groups of galaxies) cause tidal stripping, pulling off outer layers of cold gas from the galaxy.
 These stripping processes make galaxy clusters hotbeds for the creation of quiescent galaxies (galaxies which have largely ceased star formation).
 As clusters are the endpoint of large-scale gravitational collapse, they also serve as the terminal location of such galaxies.
 Furthermore, in a Gaussian random field, galaxy clusters host some of the earliest forming galaxies \citep{Springel+05}, implying that the central galaxies of clusters are likely to host massive and old stellar populations \citep{Collins2009earlyMassiveGals}.
 Therefore, as compared to other locations of the cosmic web, galaxy clusters tend to have higher red fractions \citep{DeLucia+04, Tanaka+05, Hansen+09, Pandey+20}.
 Red fraction helps determine whether quenching occurred due to mass or environment \citep{Tanaka+05, Baldry+06, Peng+10}.

 Though no absolute boundary exists between RS and BC, various means exist to classify galaxies in a strongly bimodal fashion.
-The most striking difference in the spectra of RS and BC galaxies in the optical regime (roughly 3100--11,000~$\Angstrom$) is ``the $4000~\Angstrom$ break'' \citep{Kriek+11}, primarily driven by differences in a galaxy's current star formation rate.
-In particular, $D_{4000}$ measures the relative spectral intensities on either side of the 4k$\Angstrom$ break \citep{Balogh+99}.
-The break is caused by both a coincidence of several metallic ionized absorption lines and the Balmer series, terminating at $\lambda_{\rm B} \doteq 3645~\Angstrom$ \citep{Hathi+08,Kim+18}.
-These all work to suppress stellar spectra at shorter wavelengths---especially so for stars in RS galaxies---leading to a clear separation in $D_{4000}$ between RS and BC.
+For example, the S\'ersic index, H$\alpha$ width, and features of the circular velocity can all help distinguish the two populations \citep{Krywult+17, Kalinova+22}.
+The most striking difference in the spectra of RS and BC galaxies in the optical regime is ``the $4000~\Angstrom$ break'' \citep{Balogh+99, Hathi+08, Kriek+11, Kim+18}, a feature primarily driven by differences in a galaxy's current star formation rate.
+Dust, metallicity, age, and other factors imprint additional features that can help distinguish RS \& BC components \citep{Fabbianio1989, Worthey_1994, Blanton_Moustakas_2009, Symeonidis2022QSOSFR}.
+Galaxy population models can therefore make good use of spectral features other than the 4000~$\Angstrom$ break alone to deduce component membership.

-Far from the 4k$\Angstrom$ break, other features further distinguish RS from BC.
-At very short wavelengths, RS and BC show significant differences in X-ray luminosity $L_X$ \citep{Fabbianio1989}.
-In intermediate wavelengths, differences such as dust content and metallicity further distinguish the populations \citep{Worthey_1994, Blanton_Moustakas_2009}.
-At longer wavelengths, RS and BC are distinguished in the far infrared \citep{Symeonidis2022QSOSFR}.
-Differences such as these invite galaxy population models to use more than $D_{4000}$ alone to discriminate between RS and BC.